pagkly/Zed/Investopedia3/How Takeovers Work.md

 Takeovers are fairly common in the business world.
 However, they may be structured in a multitude of ways.
 Whether both parties are in agreement or not, will often influence the structuring of a takeover.

 Keep in mind, if a company owns more than 50% of the shares of a company, it is considered controlling interest.
-Controlling interest requires a company to account for the owned company as a subsidiary in its financial reporting, and this requires consolidated financial statements.1 A 20% to 50% ownership stake is accounted for more simply through the [equity method](https://www.investopedia.com/terms/e/equityaccounting.asp).2 If a full-on merger or acquisition occurs, shares will often be combined under one symbol.
+Controlling interest requires a company to account for the owned company as a subsidiary in its financial reporting, and this requires consolidated financial statements.1 A 20% to 50% ownership stake is accounted for more simply through the [[equity method]](https://www.investopedia.com/terms/e/equityaccounting.asp).2 If a full-on merger or acquisition occurs, shares will often be combined under one symbol.

 ## Types of Takeovers

 Takeovers can take many different forms.
-A welcome or [friendly takeover](https://www.investopedia.com/terms/f/friendly-takeover.asp) will usually be structured as a merger or acquisition.
+A welcome or [[friendly takeover]](https://www.investopedia.com/terms/f/friendly-takeover.asp) will usually be structured as a merger or acquisition.
 These generally go smoothly because the boards of directors for both companies usually consider it a positive situation.
 Voting must still take place in a friendly takeover.
 However, when the board of directors and key shareholders are in favor of the takeover, takeover voting can more easily be achieved.

 Usually, in these cases of mergers or acquisitions, shares will be combined under one symbol.
 This can be done by exchanging shares from the target’s shareholders to shares of the combined entity.